3. Write your first query

 Let's break down what you're seeing here:

-• The type of the operation, query, followed by the name of the operation, currently Query (we'll make that more specific in a second), is the outermost set of brackets.
+• The type of the operation, query, followed by the name of the operation, currently Query (we'll make that more specific in a second), is the outermost set of braces.

-• The actual query being called is the next set of brackets in.
-Since the arguments for this query both have default values, they are not automatically added to the query for you.
+• The actual field being selected is the next set of braces in.
+Since the arguments for this field both have default values, they are not automatically added for you.

-• An error in the empty space between the brackets, which is where you'll put the list of information you want back from each .
+• An error in the empty space between the braces, which is where you'll put the list of information you want back from each launch.

 Renaming the query

-Next, on the left hand side, you can select what you want back in the returned object.
-Start by clicking the button next to the cursor .
+Next, on the left hand side, you can select what fields you want back in the returned object.
+Start by clicking the plus button next to the cursor field.
 It will mark that field as selected, then insert it into your operations:

 After adding the cursor field.